 The University employs two different ways to determine if a specific activity constitutes "research."
 The first is drawn from the U.S. Department of Health and Human Services and the second, from Penn State policy.
 Thus, research is defined as either:

-- "Research" means systematic investigation, study or experiment designed to develop or contribute to generalizable knowledge.
+- "Research" means a systematic investigation, study, or experiment designed to develop or contribute to generalizable knowledge.
 The term encompasses basic and applied research that may or may not be published in an article, book or book chapter and product development (e.g., a diagnostic test or drug).
 As used in this policy, the term includes, but is not limited to, any such activity for which research funding is available from a federal, state or local government agency, or a public or private entity, through a grant, contract or cooperative agreement (e.g., a research grant, career development award, center grant, individual fellowship award, infrastructure award, institutional training grant, program project, or research resources award).
-As used in this policy, research also includes research activities that are not funded or sponsored.
+As used in Policy RP06: Disclosure and Management of Significant Financial Interests, research also includes research activities that are not funded or sponsored.